sigstore/model-transparency/DIRSHA256.md

 1. Empty directories MUST be present in the list.
 1. Directories always have a size of 0.

-For example, when running OFL with the input path below:
+For example, when running OPG with the input path below:

 ```bash
 $ tree